 Asheville, North Carolina

 We loved our week in Asheville last year and we were looking forward to returning this year, where we again spent a week at Mama Gertie’s Campground in nearby Swannanoa.
-We tried a variety of hiking trails recommended to us by the National Park for early spring beauty, including the Pink Beds Loop Trail, the Graveyard Fields Trail to a waterfall, the Craggy Pinnacle Trail (which would be amazing when the rhododendrons bloom in May), and a hike to Black Balsam Knob with wonderful views.
+We tried a variety of hiking trails recommended to us by the National Park for early spring beauty, including the Pink Beds Loop Trail, the Graveyard Fields Trail to a waterfall, the Craggy Pinnacle Trail (which would be amazing when the rhododendrons bloom), and a hike to Black Balsam Knob with wonderful views.

 As we discovered last spring, the hikes along the Blue Ridge Parkway are mostly views of stick covered mountains in mid-April.
 We want to return in the fall one of these years to see the mountains in their most colorful clothing, or in June when the rhododendrons are blooming.
 But we did discover the fabulous University of North Carolina Arboretum, with acres of beautiful botanical gardens and miles of natural trails.
 We enjoyed it so much, we went twice.

 We really like Asheville.
 Excellent food, good music, cool architecture, great bookstores, friendly locals.
 I like to take photos of the restaurants we discover so that I can remember them.
 Getting Eric to hold still when food is in front of him is always a battle of wills.

 Just like last year, we stopped at Norris Dam State Park for a couple of nights between Asheville and Nashville.
 The network of hiking trails is decent, but the main attraction is the nearby Museum of Appalachia.
 It’s one of the most unusual museums we’ve visited.
 (Seriously, where else are you going to see a bicycle intended for the moon?
 Or a guitar made from a toilet seat?)